 - Showcase contemporary Australian and Southeast Asian creativity, innovation and entrepreneurship.

 A2ELP is an Australian Government initiative and a flagship program for the Australia-ASEAN Council (AAC), with co-funding contributions from Australia now ASEAN 2019 at the Department of Foreign Affairs and Trade (DFAT).
 The A2ELP is implemented by Asialink, at The University of Melbourne.

-Over a four-month period, participants will:
+Over a three-month period, participants will:

 - discuss the latest thinking and ideas in social impact with academic experts and industry leaders

-The program will be delivered in three phases:
+The program is delivered in three phases:

 1. Pre-departure preparation

-2. Intensive training in Australia
+2. Intensive training in Southeast Asia

-3. Implementation and ongoing network
+3. Implementation and ongoing networks

 Asialink is Australia's leading centre for the promotion of public understanding of the countries of Asia and of Australia's role in the region.
 We are a key provider of information, training and professional networks.
 Our purpose is to build an Asia-capable, deeply Asia-engaged Australia through thought leadership and innovative programs that build knowledge, skills and partnerships.